From Scripture to Science: Why Hinduism Advocates Silent Eating

 What’s more, “foods that are noisy seem to retain their flavor longer,” he says.
 “Noisy foods are perceived to have desirable characteristics, such as being fresher.
 Noise is a sign that foods are more nutritious.”

-3. Your food tastes different: “Sound is the forgotten flavor sense,” Spence claims.
-In a 2012 scientific review on how noise affects the way people perceive flavor published in the journal Physiology & Behavior, he wrote that research clearly demonstrates that what you hear — whether it is the sound of food, the sound of the packaging, the sound of the food being prepared, or the sound of the environment where you are eating and drinking — can exert a profound role in your eating behavior, not to mention on your flavor perception.
+3. Your food tastes different: “Sound is the forgotten flavour sense,” Spence claims.
+In a 2012 scientific review on how noise affects the way people perceive flavour published in the journal Physiology & Behaviour, he wrote that research clearly demonstrates that what you hear — whether it is the sound of food, the sound of the packaging, the sound of the food being prepared, or the sound of the environment where you are eating and drinking — can exert a profound role in your eating behaviour, not to mention on your flavour perception.

 But even if you eat in silence, Spence brings up another point about how noise affects the taste of food.
 As alluded to earlier when discussing the sound of food, noisy foods tend to be seen as desirable, and this may be one reason why snack foods are popular, says Spence.
 The sound of the packaging of foods like chips mimics the sound of crisp and fresh foods.